01joja/project-mirror-E7020E/presentation_samuel.md

+##### Software
+The computer polls the mouse.
+The mouse button 1, 2 and 3, (left, right, middle) uses HID, The x and y posistions gets coverted to 8 bit, and sent using HID.
+Sidebuttons are internal and iterates throw a set of RBG settings.
+The DPI buttons changes the DPI internaly,

 #### Evaluation
 ##### Major
 - The sensor does not always register, our primary guess fo the reason is that the sensor is a bit high.